yochaigal/cairn/resources/frequently-asked-questions.md

 </details>

-## Can the fiction negate mechanics?
+## How does the fiction influence mechanics?

 <details markdown="block">
   <summary>
 Expand For Example
  </summary>

- **Barry**: _"Well, that was a bad idea.
-If I get to choose what I lose though... how about my remaining piton?
-Everything else is just to important, and I don't have a rope anyways.
-Speaking of which, how exactly am I going to get back up there without one?"_

-**Esther**: _"Makes sense to me.
-Hey, how much can I see of the chasm from where I'm standing?"_
+ **Barry**: _"Well, that was a bad idea!
+How exactly am I going to get back up?
+Unless... hey, how much can I see into the darkness below?"_

  **Warden**: _"There isn't much light here, but something glints in the darkness beneath you.
 If you had more light, you could perhaps make out what it is."_

- **Esther**: _"Why don't I toss you my lamp, which is still dry as far as I know.
+ **Esther**: _"Why don't I toss him down my lantern.
 Does that require a roll?"_

+ **Warden**: _"Normally, no. But remember his hand is still somewhat injured from the fall.
+I'm going to say that he has to roll, since he's also the most at risk."_

+**Barry**: _"I rolled a 3.
+Finally!"_

- **Warden**: _"Nope. **Barry**, you catch it without issue.
-Now, you get a decent view of the chasm beneath.
+ **Warden**: _"**Barry**, you catch it without issue.
+Now you get a decent view of the chasm beneath.
 You see a series of small waterfalls, basins and protruding shelves going all the way down to a rushing river on the bottom.
-There is even a narrowing of the ravine itself just below them where you could conceivably leap over to the other side!"_
+There is even a narrowing of the ravine itself about 50 feet South where you could conceivably leap over to the other side!"_

- _to be continued_
- _
+ **Barry**: _"Ha!
+I knew this was a good idea.
+But how do we get down there?"_

+ **Warden**: _"You can actually slide down the waterfall pouring out from the small pool you're already standing in... it's a short drop, so you aren't in any great danger, even with that hand of yours."_

+ **Esther**: _"And how exactly do I get down there, though?
+Wait, I've got an idea.
+I can see him, right?
+What if I were to jump..."_

+ **Barry**: _"...Am I supposed to catch you?
+With which hand, exactly?"_

+ **Esther**: _"Don't be ridiculous.
+You'll be my landing pad."_

+ **Warden**: _"You should know that you aren't in any terrible danger here since you're actually aiming for the pool, but that doesn't mean it's risk-free.
+You'll need to hold on with both hands, and it should be a bumpy ride.
+Something could pop loose."_

+ **Esther**: _"OK, my DEX isn't great, but here goes anyways... and I rolled an 13, a fail.
+See **Barry**?
+You're not the only one with bad luck around here."_

+ **Warden**: _"You make it, but the journey down wasn't fun.
+One item from your pack is knocked loose, so I'm going to roll a Fate die... hey, a lucky 5!
+OK, you get to choose what falls out."_

+ **Esther**: _"If I get to choose what I lose though... how about my remaining piton?
+Everything else is just too important, and I don't have a rope anyways."_

 </details>